A guide to buying a home in Israel, without leaving your living room

-You first need to think carefully about where in Israel you want to buy and what type of property you are looking for.
+You first need to think carefully about where in Israel you want to buy a home and what type of property you are looking for.
 Do you want a beach-side home?
 Do you like city life?
 Would you prefer an apartment?
 A private villa?
 A new home or a pre-owned property?
 What is your preferred neighborhood?
 Somewhere in Tel Aviv?
 Jerusalem?
 Herzliya?
 The North?
 The South?
 What is your budget?
 How much can you put down?
 How big a home do you need?
 How many bedrooms and bathrooms would you like?
 Storage requirements and outdoor spaces? and anything else you’d wish for in your home in Israel…

 2. Build your team

 Next, for buying a home in Israel remotely you will need an excellent team of experienced professionals with boots on the ground.
 These people will be representing you and you need to know that you can trust them, wholeheartedly.
 It is best to find reputable and trustworthy professionals via recommendations from family, friends, or other reliable sources.